alina-nek/alina-nek/README.md

 </div>
 :woman_technologist: I am data analyst

-- :briefcase: Currently working as Senior analyst in the field of transport and infrastructures.
+- :briefcase: Currently working as Senior analyst in the field of transport and infrastructures

-- :chart_with_upwards_trend: Make econometric models using Python, Eviews, Gretl.
+- :chart_with_upwards_trend: Make econometric models using Python, Eviews, Gretl

 - :computer: Work with large databases